GrassRootsCrypto/GrassRootsCrypto.github.io/_pages/ThorchainDiagrams.md

 For observations, Bifrost will "see" a transaction inbound to one of its monitored addresses.
 Say you send some BNB.RUNE-B1A to the BNB vault with memo `"switch:<my rune address>"`.
 Bifrost reads this and goes "Yep that's legit" and sends a `MsgObservedTxIn` to Thornode.
 This gets passed to the observed_txin handler.
 The first thing it does is "vote" on this transaction being legit.
 If you are the first bifrost to "see" this, nothing happens - you actually get slashed.
 Then the next 1-2 seconds as all the other Bifrost also "see" this tx in, and send MsgObservedTxIn to their thornodes, the "vote count" increases, until 2/3 of active nodes have seen this tx, and it's considered legit.
 You get your slash removed, and your tx in handler processes the rest of the transaction.

 ### Message Types

+To mpa the inbound and outbound message types by function:

 ```go
 func (tx TxType) IsOutbound() bool {